Thursday, July 31, 2025

 • Seven Days’ Darkness (1927) – A dystopian novel involving a volcanic eruption plunging Iceland into chaos.

-We drove by a stunning Hengifoss waterfall, but better viewing would have required hiking (for which we did not have time).
+We drove past a stunning Hengifoss waterfall, but better views would have required hiking (which we did not have time for).
 Next time, we need to hike to Hengifoss for a close-up view.

 Bjorn told us about the legend of Lagarfljótsormurinn, also known as the Lagarfljót Worm.
 It's a cryptid said to inhabit Lagarfljót, a lake near Egilsstaðir in East Iceland, and is often compared to Scotland's Loch Ness Monster.